artemis-analytics/artemis/docs/gettingstarted.rst

 Create an object store
 ----------------------
 All persisted data objects have a persistent unique identifier that identifies them in a storage system.
-The storage system is a metadata service and a physical storage location.
+The data is managed in the storage system with metadata, and the metadata is managed with the :ref:`meta:Cronus Data Management System`.
+Cronus is required to access, store, and process data in Artemis.

 .. code:: python